jhn-nt/dpsdc/README.md

 python3 -m  dpsdc -d <path/to/folder> -p <your project-id>
 ```

 Data will be downloaded only the first time that the package is run then stored in a temporary file for future reuses.
-The remove all temporary data run:
+To remove all temporary data run:
  ```python
 python3 -m  dpsdc.reset
 ```